create a widget my $widget = Prima::Widget-> new( size => [ 200, 200], color => cl::Green, visible => 0, onPaint => sub { my ($self,$canvas) = @_; $canvas-> clear; $canvas-> text_out( "Hello world!", 10, 10); }, ); # manipulate the widget $widget-> origin( 10, 10); $widget-> show;

 See also: map_color, colorIndex

-Maintains the width of a widget.
+Maintains the width of the widget.

 See also: height growMode, Move, Size, get_virtual_size, sizeMax, sizeMin